We’ve all done it before…

 Metrics allow us to measure things.

-And useful metrics measure the things that show whether your marketing is producing acceptable growth or not.
+Useful metrics measure the things that show whether your marketing is producing acceptable growth or not.

 Here are a few common ones that you might have: